lawrennd/old_talks/_posts/2010-10-20-a-probabilistic-perspective-on-spectral-dimensionality-reduction.md

 ---
-:bibtex_key: Lawrence:aalto10
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: A Probabilistic Perspective on Spectral Dimensionality Reduction
+title: A Probabilistic Perspective on Spectral Dimensionality Reduction
-:venue: Department of Statistics, Aalto University, Finland
+venue: Department of Statistics, Aalto University, Finland
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_aalto10.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_aalto10.pdf"'
-:year: '2010'
+year: '2010'
-:month: oct
+month: '10'
-:day: '20'
+day: '20'
-:abstract: Spectral approaches to dimensionality reduction typically reduce the dimensionality of a data set through taking the eigenvectors of a Laplacian or a similarity matrix.
+abstract: Spectral approaches to dimensionality reduction typically reduce the dimensionality of a data set through taking the eigenvectors of a Laplacian or a similarity matrix.
   Classical multidimensional scaling also makes use of the eigenvectors of a similarity matrix.
 In this talk we introduce a maximum entropy approach to designing this similarity